(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Conventional treatment for dog ear mites may involve the use of a miticide or a flea control product (e.g. Revolution).

 If you prefer to go the natural way, consider herbs.
-Herbs are effective in cleaning the ears and getting rid of the mites.
+Herbs are also effective in cleaning the ears and getting rid of the mites, but it may take a bit longer to work.

 Here are some useful herbs that you can try to use: